zacka37/Final-Project/Home Page.md

  ## *My First code*
  <code> print("Hello World")

+ ### Skills
+ Skills show and tell who they are and what life experiences they have ran through.
+ For a list of my skills click this link: [Hard and soft skills](https://github.com/zacka37/Skills.git)

 ### Ideal Work Environment
 Work environments are inportant because the setting and mood of an office can alter a employee work ethic.
 For a list of my Ideal work environment conditions click this link: [Ideal work Environment](https://github.com/zacka37/Ideal-Work-Environment.git)